passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">technologies</span> we are familiar
 with, but also the <span style="color: red; font-weight: bold;">principles</span>
-behind our engineering choices — like using software packages as close as possible to mainline versions, in order to meet the
+behind our engineering choices — like using software packages as close as possible to mainline versions, to meet the
 <span style="color: red; font-weight: bold;">security</span> and
 <span style="color: red; font-weight: bold;">maintainance</span> requirements of
 the Cyber Resilience Act (CRA).